December 25, 2012

 The last pharaoh of Ancient Egypt.
 She was a member of the Ptolemaic dynasty, a family of Greek origin that ruled Egypt after Alexander the Great’s death.
 She had a long-term relationship with Julius Caesar and represented herself as the reincarnation of the Egyptian goddess Isis.

-According to the Book of Genesis, the first man created by Yahweh.
+According to the Book of Genesis, Adam was the first man created by Yahweh.
 Adam and Eve were used by early Renaissance artists to represent nudes.
 Later, modesty was preserved using fig leaves.
 Here’s an amazing painting: “Adam and Eve” (1964) by Enrico Baj.

 The author of the Torah, according to Hebrew biblical manuscripts.
 A prophet who led the Israelites out of Egypt and across the Red Sea and acquired stone tablets at Mount Sinai.
 In South Park, he was drawn to look like the Master Control Program from the film Tron.